Loretta Lynn plans 87th birthday all-star tribute concert

 NASHVILLE, Tenn.
 (AP) — Country music queen Loretta Lynn has big plans for her 87th birthday this April in the form of an all-star tribute concert featuring Jack White, Garth Brooks, George Strait and many more.

-The "Coal Miner's Daughter" singer on Monday announced details of the April 1 show in Nashville, Tennessee, at the Bridgestone Arena.
+The "Coal Miner's Daughter" singer-songwriter on Monday announced details of the April 1 show in Nashville, Tennessee, at the Bridgestone Arena.

 She released her album "Wouldn't It Be Great" last year, but hasn't been performing publicly since she had a stroke in 2017 and missed being honored at the CMT Artists of the Year show last October due to an illness.